metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Patriot insisted on running man coverage, even on an end-of-half drive.
 That insistence cost them a touchdown.

 Lots of double-clutching by Josh Allen.
 Seems to indicate uncertainty and a failure to read the coverage properly.

+Shaq Lawson made solid reads on 2 of the Patriots misdirection plays, stopping these plays early in the backfield.

+Bills have some serious issues overall with tackling.

+***

+## Steelers @ Jets

+Holy hell, Mason Rudolph is back at quarterback.
+Duck Hodges may have been benched.
+Lord help us.

+Gregg Williams' zone blitzes making mincemeat of these Steelers quarterbacks.

+Boswell is still kicking well.

+Ah, Steelers running prevent zone at the end of the half.
+Fantastic....